$p$-adic framed braids II

-In analogy to the construction of the Jones polynomial\cite{jo}, we will do first a re--scaling, by which $\alpha g_n$ and $\alpha g_n^{-1}$ will be assigned the same trace value for any $\alpha \in {\rm Y}_{d, n}(u)$.
+where $E_d$ was defined in (\ref{Ed}).
+For the value of $E_d$ under the $E$--condition, recall from (\ref{valedi}) that $E_d=\frac{1}{|S|}$.
+In analogy to the construction of the Jones polynomial\cite{jo}, we will first do a re--scaling, by which $\alpha g_n$ and $\alpha g_n^{-1}$ will be assigned the same trace value for any $\alpha \in {\rm Y}_{d, n}(u)$.
 More precisely, we define